TeaCrab/SoftCoreLite/README.md

     Currently only deals with individual items/weapon mods.

-    Seem to work with [Algorithmic Level Progression]

     Since item cloning ultimately is only done once at the server load, performance implication of this is going to be ignored.
 I also do not have an excess of knowledge to write performant code.
 I only know to perform massive loops or recursions as few times as possible.

 *   Skeleton code of post-mod-database item-property rebalancing feature

     Currently, only the Ammo Load/Unload speed of all magazines are being rebalanced.

     The negative effect is "LERPed" to max out at about 20%, and positive effect is unaffected.

 *   Database debugging utilities

-    These functions in db.ts helps modder make sense of SPT's JSON data structure and provide tools and workarounds to automate/simplify some database related activities such as the two features described above
+    These functions in db.ts helps modder make sense of SPT's JSON data structure and provides basics for debugging/automating/simplifying some database related activities such as the two features described above

+    I'm personally proud of the names I've given to the grow() function and I will hear no alternatives.

     This is likely to be heavily affected when SPT's database-structure changes